 What Is Cat Trilling?

 Cats make a range of sounds, including meows, purrs, chirps, and hisses.
-But trilling is the only sound that’s produced with a closed mouth.
+However, trilling is the only sound produced with a closed mouth.
 Instead of expelling the air, a cat pushes it out through the vocal cords.
-If a human were to make the same sound, they would need to press air through their flattened lips and blow a raspberry while humming a tune.
+If humans were to make the same sound, they would need to press air through their flattened lips and blow a raspberry while humming a tune.

 The resulting sound is high-pitched and bird-like.
 It also sounds like a series of Spanish Rs rolling off the tongue.
-As described in the US National Library of Medicine, a trill is produced with a soft voice like the purr.
+According to the US National Library of Medicine, a trill is produced with a soft voice like the purr.

 The sound only lasts a couple of seconds, but a cat might repeat the trill in a short space of time, particularly if it’s feeling happy.
 It will also increase the frequency if it wants attention.